sdr-enthusiasts/docker-adsbexchange/README.md

 The container pulls ADS-B information from the [mikenye/readsb](https://hub.docker.com/repository/docker/mikenye/readsb) container (or another host providing data in BEAST format) and sends data to adsbexchange.

 For more information on adsbexchange, see here: [ADSBExchange How-To-Feed](https://adsbexchange.com/how-to-feed/).
-This container uses a modified version of the "script method" outlines on that page.
+This container uses a modified version of the "script method" outlined on that page.

 ## Supported tags and respective Dockerfiles